guystrelitz/semver-bump-micro/README.md

 This action reads the semantic version number, increments the micro version and writes it back to the file.

 The supplied workflow (below) checks out your codebase, calls the action and commits the change.
 It is triggered on push to `main` (or any branch or branches you choose).

+### A note on the repository name
+I originally built the action to increment only the micro portion of the version.
+Since tag v1.1.0 it can increment the minor and major versions also.

+The repository name reflects the original design purpose.

 ## Usage
 ### Basic workflow